 CONFERENCES and Union Conferences are looking at each other of late, more and more anxiously, and an important question in the mind of each is "Will we be first or last to close our quota of 'Christ's Object Lessons'?"
 Who will have the "laurels" and give the first shout in the "jubilee song?"
-Old New England is said to be conservative by our western neighbors but-well, we will be " conservative" in our utterances, and simply say that we have placed our order for our full quota of books, and all our conference laborers are in the field to two hundred copies and are ordering as many more.
+Old New England is said to be conservative by our western neighbors but-well, we will be "conservative" in our utterances, and simply say that we have placed our order for our full quota of books, and all our conference laborers are in the field can not leave this as stated in this last with some signs of fever for the closto two hundred copies and are ordering as many more.
 Some churches are already out, one of them, three times over, and yet all are still IN-in the good work of selling the book I mean, that they may help others OUT.